Build Your Portfolio Career: The Strategy of Scatteredness

 Module 1 — The Myth of Focus

-Module 2 — Mapping Your Multitudes
+Module 3 — Mapping Your Multitudes

-Module 5 — Portfolio Careers
+Module 5 — Finding Your People

-Module 6 — The Economics of Enough
+Module 7 — The Economics of Enough

 “This course doesn’t treat curiosity like a distraction.
 It creates space to explore it with structure and support.
 Sometimes we just need a little validation that it’s okay to try something new.”